lolloantonioli/experiment-2025-acsos-ship-clustered-comm/README.md

     - `./gradlew runSimulationGraphic` on Linux, MacOS, or Windows if a bash-compatible shell is available;
     - `gradlew.bat runSimulationGraphic` on Windows cmd or Powershell;

-The simulation will start automatically.
+The simulation will start automatically, but you are free to pause/resume it by pressing `P` on keyboard.

 The graphical execution launches the simulation with default values for the free variables and the random seed, this can behaviour can be manually customized by changing the configuration in `src/main/yaml/simulation.yml`.